-- Driver Negligence: Was the truck driver using alcohol or drugs?
+- Driver negligence: Was the truck driver under the influence of alcohol or drugs?
 Was the driver fatigued from too many hours behind the wheel (in excess of what is allowed under federal regulations)?
 Was the driver going too fast for weather conditions or in some other way driving recklessly?
 Was the driver properly trained and licensed for this type of vehicle?

 - Truck problems: Was the semitruck or tractor-trailer properly maintained?
 Was it overweight or was the load poorly balanced, causing weight in the truck bed to shift dangerously?
 Were materials properly strapped down or did cargo fall off the truck, hitting cars behind it?
 Were there any defects with the brakes, tires, steering or other parts of the truck?

 - Trucking company negligence: Did trucking company practices contribute to the truck wreck?
 For example, if driving schedules are such that a driver has no choice but to drive faster or for more hours than allowed by law, the company that owns the vehicle may be held responsible.
 Negligent hiring, failure to train, poor vehicle maintenance and similar problems can mean financial recovery from the trucking company.